 The Drink Business explains Damp Drinking might mean different things to different people, depending on your current drinking habits.
 So it means drinking it at a moderate level, rather than completely cutting off your alcohol and then getting into the spiral of 'binge drinking'.

-Why Damp Drinking is gaining popularity?
-As mentioned above, since adopting a sober lifestyle is rising, the Damp Drinking trend is rising.
+Why is Damp Drinking gaining popularity?
+As mentioned above, since adopting a sober lifestyle is rising, so is the Damp Drinking trend.

 Also remember: 'Moderate drinking' is broad, defined as anything up to 14 drinks a week for men, and seven drinks a week for women.
 But, the World Health Organization (WHO) has now published a statement in The Lancet Public Health saying that when it comes to alcohol consumption, there is no safe amount that does not affect health.